 How do we know?

-Through written accounts that describe their symptoms and life experiences.
-The journaled accounts of their lives sound so much like signs and symptoms observed today – so what else could they be?
+Through early written accounts that describe their symptoms and life experiences.
+The journaled accounts of their lives sound so much like the signs and symptoms observed today in people with multiple sclerosis – so what else could they be but that?

-One of the first was a woman named Halldora, who lived in Iceland around 1200.
+One of the first cases we know about was of a woman named Halldora, who lived in Iceland around the year 1200.
 Her account tells how one day she suddenly lost her vision and mobility.
 She prayed to the saints and recovered them seven days later.
+That sounds suspiciously like relapsing-remitting MS.

 Another woman, Saint Lidwina of Schiedam, is said to be the first person to have had MS and an integral part in the history of multiple sclerosis.
 She was a Dutch nun who suffered from the age of 16 until she died at the age of 53 with typical signs and symptoms of MS.

 There have been several accounts written of her life throughout the years.
-She was canonised on March 18 of 1890 by Leo XIII as the patron saint of ice skaters and also the chronically ill.
-She is also known as the patron saint of of the town of Schiedam.
+She was canonized on March 18 of 1890 by Leo XIII as the patron saint of ice skaters and also of the chronically ill.
+She is also known as the patron saint of the town of Schiedam.

 Another case that shows the history of multiple sclerosis unfolding was the grandson of George the III of the United Kingdom.

-Augustus Frederick d'Este (1794-1848), was the son of Prince Augustus Frederick – Duke of Sussex and Lady Augusta Murray.
-Augustus left behind a detailed diary describing his 22 years living with the multiple sclerosis.
+Augustus Frederick d'Este (1794-1848), was born on January 13th of 1794, the son of Prince Augustus Frederick who was the Duke of Sussex and his wife, Lady Augusta Murray.
+He was their only child.
+Augustus left behind a detailed diary describing his 22 years of living with the disease that was eventually diagnosed as what we know as multiple sclerosis today.

-By the time he was 50, he needed a wheelchair.
-And in the very last years of his life, he was confined to his bed.
-In spite of MS, he was an optimistic person with a positive view of life.
+By the time he was 50, he could only get around by using a wheelchair.
+And in the very last years of his life, he was totally confined to his bed.
+In spite of having multiple sclerosis, he was said to be an optimistic person with a positive view of life.

 There's more!
 Click here to read about Bruce Cummings, another historical case of multiple sclerosis.